 Chapter 6.
 Using the PHP scripting language

 Hypertext Preprocessor (PHP) is a general-purpose scripting language mainly used for server-side scripting.
-You can use PHP to run the PHP code by using a web server.
+Install PHP and run PHP code using a web server or the command-line interface.

 6.1.
 Installing the PHP scripting language